-All models can provide three different digital signals and one analog signal.
-Digital signals consist of unmodulated IRIG-B, 1 PPS and Programmable Pulse.
-With option cards installed, many other digital signals are available; see Appendix C for output options with listed digital signals.
+Model 1088A/B can provide twenty different digital signals and two analog signals that are listed in Table 5.2.
+With an option card installed in Slot A or B, all of these signals are available at the option card as well; see Appendix C for output options with listed digital signals.
 Most of the information in this section is devoted to IRIG-B, its specifications and differences.